brooklynbagel/healthcore-shiny/README.md

 question is asking you to install packages from source, answer “no.”

-Below is a list of all the required packages and their versions as of Friday, August 28 2020.
+Below is a list of all the required packages and their versions as of Saturday, August 29 2020.
 Note that even if you already have a package installed, you should update it if you have an older version than what is shown below.